Degenerative Disc Disease

 Do light exercise like walking or swimming as recommended by your doctor

 Some think that they need a surgery especially when the symptoms worsen.
 But the truth is, you do not need to undergo a surgery to eliminate the pain.
 Chiropractors can definitely help relieve the pain by using chiropractic methods.
-Spinal decompression is proven to be the most effective non-operative and conservative treatment for degenerative disc disease.
-This therapy helps reduce the pressure on the discs and nerves.
-It is more effective than medications and surgery.
+A recent study from the Journal of Chiropractic Medicine found chiropractic care can reduce pain associated with degenerative disc disease.
 Chiropractors will do thorough examinations and they will determine areas of restricted joint motion, muscle spasm, ligament injury and disc injury by performing tests, like x-ray or MRI.
 They will also look at your overall posture – how you walk and move.
 These details will help them to understand your body mechanics and how your spine moves.

 Call Beyond Wellness Chiropractic Center and get the treatment that is truly efficient and effective.